Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface: sub-Riemannian geometry

 under the privileged coordinate dilation satisfies

 Rearranging and setting $x=x'=0,\,t=1$; gives

-and it suffices to compute the expansion of the left hand side above as the dilation $\varepsilon\rightarrow0$.
+and it suffices to compute the expansion of the left-hand side above as the dilation $\varepsilon\rightarrow0$.
 To this end, first note that the rescaled Laplacian has an expansion under the privileged coordinate dilation